Novaline-product-dev/Blender/Utilities/wiki_sim/Readme.md

 This process will help you set up similarity queries on the Wikipedia corpus using `gensim`.

 1. Download the [latest Wikipedia dump](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2).
 (This is around 14 GB.)
+Create a folder with path `/Blender/Aux` to store the data.
+Navigate to `Aux`.

 2. Use Attardi's `wikiextractor` to get from the `.xml.bz2` format to HTML.
 First, get the script:

  `git clone https://github.com/attardi/wikiextractor.git`,

-	then make an environment that runs python 2.7
+	then make an environment that runs Python 2.7

  ```
  conda create --name python2.7 python=2.7